TreePad 8.1

 Harry, I use TreePad Business the same way you do.
 Portable app out of DropBox.
 It still works great on Windows 11.
 I have looked at pretty much every alternative, but still nothing compares with the feature set and options available in TreePad.
 I also use the eBookCreator to create a standalone executable of my database with my colleagues so they have an easy to use and easy to search copy of my notes.

-3 days ago Was it helpful? yes(0) no(0) | Reply
+4 months ago Was it helpful? yes(1) no(0) | Reply

 Extensions